dymensionxyz/networks/dymension-hub/blumbus/genesis_validators.md

 dymd add-genesis-account <ADDRESS> 100000000000000000000000adym
 ```

 4. Create the Gentx.
 The `dymd gentx -h` command will provide helpful flags to configure your validator node.
-The only required flags are chain-id and amount of self-delegated udym.
+The only required flags are chain-id and amount of self-delegated adym.
 Use only `100000000000000000000000adym`:

 ```bash
 dymd gentx <KEY_NAME> --chain-id=blumbus_111-1 100000000000000000000000adym